S-Samiksha/CZ4153_DutchAuction/README.md

 # CZ4153_DutchAuction

 Blockchain Project to build a DutchAuction

+# Code run on terminal thus far

+- `yarn init`
+- `yarn add --dev hardhat`
+- `yarn hardhat` --> add javascript projects
+- `yarn add --dev "hardhat@^2.9.3" "@nomiclabs/hardhat-waffle@^2.0.0" "ethereum-waffle@^3.0.0" "chai@^4.2.0" "@nomiclabs/hardhat-ethers@^2.0.0" "ethers@^5.0.0" "@nomiclabs/hardhat-etherscan@^3.0.0" "dotenv@^10.0.0" "eslint@^7.29.0" "eslint-config-prettier@^8.3.0" "eslint-config-standard@^16.0.3" "eslint-plugin-import@^2.23.4" "eslint-plugin-node@^11.1.0" "eslint-plugin-prettier@^3.4.0" "eslint-plugin-promise@^5.1.0" "hardhat-gas-reporter@^1.0.4" "prettier@^2.3.2" "prettier-plugin-solidity@^1.0.0-beta.13" "solhint@^3.3.6" "solidity-coverage@^0.7.16"`

 ### References:

 https://github.com/lamtlo/Solidity-Dutch-Auction/blob/master/contracts/Auction.sol <br>
 https://www.algorand.foundation/algo-auction-overview <br>

 ### Ideas:

 For each bidder, keep track of how much money they bid. <br>
 When they bid, reduce the supply. <br>
 As the price drops periodically, each bidder will have an increasing number of algos they can receive. <br>
 After 20 minutes, "end the auction" <br>

 1. Distribute tokens to bidders
 2. Burn remaining tokens that were left unsold

 ### Problems:

 1. Timestamp --> running the functions every minute
    Update: no need to run every minute, can just use a function to keep track of number of tokens left
 2. FrontEnd Connection

 ### Bonus:

 Add tests to demonstrate auction contract is resistant to re-entry attack <br>
 https://www.certik.com/resources/blog/3K7ZUAKpOr1GW75J2i0VHh-what-is-a-reentracy-attack

 - basically is when another contract attacks our contract by constantly calling the withdraw function to withdraw the funds
 - occurs b/c vulnerable smart contract first checking the balance, then sending the funds, and then finally updating its balance

 ### Pseudocode:

 ```solidity

 uint256 currentPrice; //in wei